Professor Roy Chan | HIV - What's New

 Professor of Hygiene at University RomaTre, and of Tropical Dermatology at University La Sapienza, Roma; Visiting Professor at the Universities of Addis Ababa (Ethiopia) and Rio de Janeiro (Brasil); Collaborations on Health and Poverty with the WHO European Office for Investment for Health and Development in Venice; Collaborations with the International Centre for Migration and Health (ICMH), Geneva; Member of the National Committee “Health and Immigration” and “Actions against AIDS” of the Ministry of Health; Member of the “Committee for prevention and actions against the FGM practices” of the Ministry for Equal Opportunities; Member of the “Council for the problems of the immigrants and their families” of the Ministry of Social Solidarity; delegate for Italy at the European Conference on Health and Migrations summoned by the Portuguese EU Presidency in 2007; Consultant of Italian Ministry of Health on “Health and Immigration”.

-A/Prof Amanda Oakley CNZM was a Bristol graduate before moving to New Zealand to train and work as a dermatologist.
+Associate Professor Amanda Oakley CNZM was a Bristol graduate before moving to New Zealand to train and work as a dermatologist.
 She is an Adjunct Associate Professor of the Department of Medicine of the University of Auckland and is the senior medical dermatologist at Waikato Hospital in Hamilton, New Zealand.
-She has been in private practice, is a consultant for MoleMap New Zealand, and is the Founder and Editor-in-Chief of DermNet NZ.
-She has been President of Waikato Postgraduate Medicine, the New Zealand Dermatological Society, and the Australian and New Zealand Vulvovaginal Society and she is a current Board Member of the International Dermoscopy Society, the International Society of Teledermatology, and for the British Journal of Dermatology.
-Associate Professor Oakley has received many local, national and international honours for her work creating the world’s most popular dermatology site, for her teledermatology achievements, and for teaching, including the Companion of the New Zealand Order of Merit on Queen’s Birthday, 2018.
+She has been in private practice, is a consultant for MoleMap New Zealand, and is the Founder and former Editor-in-Chief of DermNet NZ.
+She has been President of Waikato Postgraduate Medicine, the New Zealand Dermatological Society, and the Australian and New Zealand Vulvovaginal Society and she is a current President of the International Society of Teledermatology.
+Professor Oakley has received many local, national and international honours for her work creating the world’s most popular dermatology site, for her teledermatology achievements, and for teaching, including the Companion of the New Zealand Order of Merit on Queen’s Birthday, 2018.
 Associate Professor Oakley is passionate about the Internet and its use for diagnostic teledermatology/teledermoscopy, medical education, and consumer health information.
 She is excited about the promise of artificial intelligence in widening access to dermatological expertise.
 She is widely published and is a sought-after speaker on dermatological matters.